Refinitiv/websocket-api/Applications/Examples/RDP/python/README.md

 `--hotstandby`    | OPTIONAL.
 Indicates whether or not the example operates in hot standby mode.
 Defaults to false.
 `--newPassword`   | OPTIONAL.
 New password provided by user to change password to.
 `--position`      | OPTIONAL.
 Position to use when logging in.
 If not specified, the current host is used.
 `--region`        | OPTIONAL.
 Specifies a region to get endpoint(s) from the service discovery.
-The region is either "amer", "emea", or "apac".
-Defaults to "amer".
+Default is "us-east-1".
+See RTO documentation for all valid regions.
 `--ric`           | OPTIONAL.
 Symbol used in price server request.
 Defaults to /TRI.N.
 `--scope`         | OPTIONAL.
 Identifier for a resource name.
 Defaults to trapi.streaming.pricing.read.
 `--service`       | OPTIONAL.
 The requested service name or service ID.
 Defaults to ELEKTRON_DD.